Bundle Of Joy

 Folate, as Methylfolate not Folic Acid

-Folate is the most researched nutrient for pregnancy, yet most prenatals and other multiples provide folic acid, a synthetic form of folate that is poorly utilized by our folate enzymes.
-Smart Prenatal supplies the smart folate choice – methylfolate, also called methyltetrahydrofolate or MTHF, MeF for short.
-This is the major form of folate in the blood, the brain and the rest of the body.
-MeF is also the predominant folate in breast milk.
-By supplying MeF this formula avoids the uncertainties and limitations associated with the use of folic acid in prenatal supplements.Folic acid is a synthetic chemical that the body can only poorly convert into active MeF, and it can partially block utilization of food folates.
-So Smart Prenatal directly provides MeF, which is efficiently absorbed, readily enters the brain and other tissues, and works smoothly with the body's folate enzyme systems.
-MeF is thoroughly documented for its importance in the baby's heart, brain and total body development.As a dietary ingredient, MeF is also the best folate choice because it bypasses a gene mutation that is very common in humans.
-Called MTHFR C677T, this mutation impairs the body's capacity to convert folic acid (or even food folates) into useful folates.
-By taking an MeF supplement the mother bypasses both this mutation and other less common mutations that also can impair her capacity to provide active folate to her baby.After birth, MeF continues to be extremely crucial for an infant's development.
-The mother's body strives to maintain its level in breast milk, but this can deplete her reserves and make her and the infant vulnerable to deficiency.
-By continuing to supplement with MeF she supports the infant's ongoing growth and development while protecting her own mood and wellbeing.
-MeF also helps mother and infant dispose of homocysteine, the metabolic product that can become brain-toxic.Smart Prenatal provides methyl not only as MeF but also as MeB12 (methyl-vitamin B12), which works closely with MeF to ensure optimal benefit.
+Folate is the most researched nutrient for pregnancy, yet most prenatals and other multiples provide folic acid, a synthetic form of folate that the body poorly converts into active MeF (what you need!).
+Smart Prenatal supplies the smart folate choice – methylfolate itself (also called methyltetrahydrofolate).
+This is efficiently absorbed and readily enters the brain and other tissues, eliminating the need to convert folic acid into MeF (which some women can't do) and going to work directly with the body’s folate enzyme systems.
+Another good thing is that MeF bypasses a very common gene mutation in humans, called MTHFR C677T, that impairs the body’s capacity to convert folic acid.After birth, MeF continues to be extremely crucial for an infant’s development and for the mother’s health.
+By continuing to supplement with MeF, she supports the infant’s ongoing growth and development, while protecting her own mood and well-being.
+MeF also helps mother and infant dispose of homocysteine, a metabolic product that can become brain-toxic.Smart Prenatal provides methyl not only as MeF but also as MeB12 (methyl-vitamin B12), which works closely with MeF to ensure optimal benefit.

 Vitamin B12 as Methyl, Not Cyanide